Hooyar-Foroughi/CMPT310-Project/README.md

 - **Supervised classification** using Scikit-learn pipelines
 - **Evaluation** using RTTM ground-truth files
 - **Visualizations** of clustering and performance metrics
+- **Timestamping** using Spectural and Agglomerative clustering
+- **Real-time VAD with Playback** using Timestamp labels and Pygame to show speakers with coloured squares
 ---

 ## Directory Structure